MEET OUR VOLUNTEER TEAM

 Dr. Bernadette Roche, Co-Lead of GreenGrace, is a Biology professor and Director of the Environmental and Sustainability Minor at Loyola University Maryland.
 As a child in the 1970, she experienced the first earth day and found her tribe.
 This love of nature was enhanced during her undergraduate years as a Biology Major at the University of Virginia, where she participated in summer courses and programs at the Mountain Lake Biological Station.
 Her dissertation work at the University of North Carolina – Chapel Hill involved research on plant-animal interactions at Mountain Lake, and there she cemented her interest in teaching ecology and evolution to undergraduates, in an effort to address the biodiversity crisis that is now recognized as the sixth mass extinction.
 Through her work with GreenGrace, she has become more involved in actionable environmental justice and would like to see GreenGrace continue to intersect with communities throughout Maryland to promote a healthy environment for all to share in.
 She worships and sings in the choir with her husband Bill Spare at the Church of the Transfiguration in Braddock Heights, MD, where she is also a member of the Vestry.

-Dick Williams, Co-Lead of GreenGrace, is mostly retired from a career of real estate planning and development, and green building/green infrastructure consulting.
-He is a LEED AP BD+C which accreditation was earned in January 2010, just shortly after he started his Veteran-Owned Small Business, DW-GREEN Associates.
-Dick’s work includes the LEED Silver certification of The Fitzgerald, a transit-oriented mixed-use $75M apartment building in Midtown Baltimore.
+Dick Williams, Co-Lead of GreenGrace, is retired from a career in real estate mortgage lending, planning, public/private venture development, and green building consulting.
+As Dick become certified as a Chesapeake Bay Landscape Professional in September 2020, he is retiring his 10-year LEED AP accreditation.
+That work included the LEED Silver certification of The Fitzgerald, a transit-oriented mixed-use $75M apartment building in Midtown Baltimore.
 More recently, he guided St. Margaret’s Episcopal Church, Annapolis, in the LEED Silver Certification of its $4.3M Formation Building.
-He is a member of the Justice Committee of Memorial Episcopal Church, Bolton Hill.
-He is co-lead of the Justice Committee’s Creation Care Team where he served as the co-originator/project manager of the on-site 2,160 sq. ft. pollinator micro-habitat/outdoor classroom, dedicated in November, 2018, for nearby Mount Royal E/M School, Bolton Hill.
-Dick is a certified Baltimore TreeKeeper/TreePruner.
+He leads Memorial Episcopal Church, Bolton Hill’s Justice Committee Creation Care Team where he was the co-originator/project manager of the on-site 2,160 sq. ft. pollinator micro-habitat/outdoor classroom for nearby Mount Royal E/M School, dedicated in November, 2018.
+Dick is also a certified Baltimore TreeKeeper/TreePruner.
 Through GreenGrace, Dick hopes to stimulate Creation Care activities in Diocesan churches where there is little or none, and to advance awareness of Environmental Justice issues and join actions to address these challenges.